oren/oren.github.io/articles/score-business-plan/README.md

-# Certificied Business Plan Judge
+# How to Score a Business Plan

 Validate your business plan scoring skills with an industry-recognized credential and grow your career.
 Cost: 6 minutes.